WeQ brings data science to mobile marketing with $50 million war chest

 “Advertising needs scalable and globally replicable infrastructure and services,” Wachenfeld said in a statement.
 “This is why our proprietary technology is built by a team of machine learning experts, developers, and data scientists — in order to deliver the most targeted, optimized, and scalable mobile advertising solutions.
 This allows our clients to focus on what they do best: building great apps and growing successful brands.”

-WeQ’s team also includes Adjust’s Hendrik Volp, Glispa’s Bastian Quilitz, Meta Design’s Kerstin Feix, Disney’s Riccardo dal Pozzolo, Thomas Sabo’s John Schlüter, and Tim Nilsson, formerly at Glispa.
+WeQ’s team includes Adjust’s Hendrik Volp, Glispa’s Bastian Quilitz, Meta Design’s Kerstin Feix, Disney’s Riccardo dal Pozzolo, Thomas Sabo’s John Schlüter, and Tim Nilsson, formerly at Glispa.

 More than half of the 100 employees are data engineers, developers, and product managers.
 The company is launching with the WeQ Perform solution that offers extensive global reach — beyond Facebook and Google — through an exclusive network of global publisher relationships, real-time optimization technology, and protection from malicious traffic.

-The company said that technology is becoming more specialized due to rapid growth in the apps market, making adaptability and scalability key.
-Advertisers are after more transparency and simplicity in terms of product offering, and WeQ believes the service component is still a major part of what advertisers want.
+The company said technology is becoming more specialized due to rapid growth in the apps market, making adaptability and scalability key.
+WeQ believes advertisers are after more transparency and simplicity in terms of product offering and that the service component is still a major part of what they want.